willcupp-8451/ujs-devops/README.md

 1. Commit and run the pipeline again
 1. Going back to our original goal, look at your packaged artifact
     - Why is this valuable?
-Because it gives you the ability to store previous builds and rollback whenever necessary while also giving you better ability to test certain revisions if necessary
+Because it gives you the ability to store previous builds and rollback whenever necessary while also giving you better ability to test certain revisions if necessary.

 Now that we know when things start to get out of hand just by having our build run, let's look at deploying this thing